-- (1) The University is committed to supporting a "speak up" culture. - (a) It encourages anyone who is concerned about possible wrongdoing to report it - (b) It will provide support to staff and affiliates who do so. - (2) The University will deal with reports confidentially.
-It will take all reasonable steps to protect the identity of any person making a public interest disclosure. - (3) The University will not tolerate detrimental action against a reporter as a result of an actual, possible or perceived public interest disclosure.

-- (4) The University will: - (a) deal with reports thoroughly and impartially; - (b) conduct investigations where appropriate; and - (c) inform reporters of the outcome of any investigation. - (5) The University will take appropriate action: - (a) against staff member or affiliate found to have engaged in wrongdoing; and - (b) to rectify identified wrongdoing. - (6) The University will take appropriate disciplinary action against staff member or affiliate who: - (a) engages in detrimental action; or - (b) wilfully makes a false or misleading report. - (7) The University will keep full and accurate records of all information received, and actions taken, in relation to reports of wrongdoing. - (a) The Recordkeeping Policy 2017 applies to creating and retaining records under this policy.
+- (1) The University and the Company are committed to supporting a "speak up" culture. - (a) They encourage anyone who is concerned about possible wrongdoing to report it. - (b) They will provide support to staff and affiliates who do so. - (2) The Company and University will deal with reports confidentially.
+They will take all reasonable steps to protect the identity of any person making a public interest disclosure. - (3) The Company and University will not tolerate detrimental action against a reporter as a result of an actual, possible or perceived public interest disclosure. - (4) The Company and University will: - (a) deal with reports thoroughly and impartially; - (b) conduct investigations where appropriate; and - (c) inform reporters of the outcome of any investigation. - (5) The Company will take appropriate action within its authority: - (a) against staff members or affiliates found to have engaged in wrongdoing; and - (b) to rectify identified wrongdoing. - (6) The Company will take appropriate disciplinary action against staff members who: - (a) engage in detrimental action; or - (b) wilfully make a false or misleading report. - in accordance with the requirements and procedures for handling labour disciplinary in the Company's Internal Labour Rules. - (7) The University will keep full and accurate records of all information received, and actions taken, in relation to reports of wrongdoing. - (a) The Recordkeeping Policy 2017 applies to creating and retaining records under this policy.